-Luckily, along-with the craziness that online dating brings, there comes some fabulous books to help you.
-Here is our list of dating books to help you date like a pro, and give you some real good laughs along the way.
+Luckily, alongside the craziness that online dating brings, there comes some fabulous books to help you.
+Here is our list of dating books to help you date like a pro, and give you some good laughs along the way.

 8 DATING BOOKS TO HELP YOU DATE LIKE A PRO

 He’s Just Not That Into You is the unputdownable international bestseller that cracks puzzling male dating behavior.
 Didn’t call you back after asking for your number?
 Doesn’t respond to your texts?
 Ignores you on social media?
 These are just some of the questions answered in this hilarious and honest book that was based on an episode of Sex and the City.
 Author, Greg Behrendt, was also a consultant for the series, so you can expect Carrie-type introspection and dating truths.

 Behrendt and co-author Liz Tuccillo’s message is simple: Men are not complicated and there are no mixed messages, sometimes, you’re just wasting your time because he’s really not that into you.
 If you’re having a hard time figuring out if the guy you’re dating is just stringing you along or in it for the real deal, pick up this book to find out the answers.
 It will stop you chasing the wrong men; help you move on faster if he’s just playing games; and free up energy to find the one who is really into you.

 Recommended for: People who want to understand the inner workings of the male mind so they can avoid the players.
 Particularly recommended for women who have been ghosted or are susceptible to charming time-wasters.